 Besides, it was before 11am on a weekday.
 The bar was open.
 The church wasn’t.

-Inside, The Bluebird was dark and smelled exactly like baby poop only worse.
+Inside, The Bluebird was dark and smelled exactly like cat urine only worse.
 The floor was covered with some very sticky beer.
-The bartender was a Jamaican named Smokey.
+The bartender was a Jamaican gentleman named Smokey.
 Smokey’s outfit consisted of a mini-skirt, a bright yellow tube top, red pumps and some heavy fluorescent pink eye shadow.
 The place was empty except for one person who was enveloped in a thick cloud of cigarette smoke at the far end of the bar.
 After schmoozing with Smokey for a few minutes, I asked for a double-shot Jack Daniels on the grounds that it’s 7am somewhere.
 Smokey pointed towards the smoke cloud and said that guy purchased the last three full bottles of Jack Daniels.

 “The last three bottles?”

 Smokey replied, with a smile and a shrug, “Gave me $100 tip.
 Makes him a nice guy.”

 “Been here long?”

 “Sucking ’em down like a $20 hooker at a batchelor party. “

 I gave him a slight grimace.
 “Smokey, that is an image that will haunt me for years to come.
 No pun intended.”

 “Yeah, me, too.
 Maybe you can hit him up for a couple shots.”